Gerjan77/notEvilDime/doc/build-osx.md

 available via Homebrew or MacPorts.

-You will also need to install [Homebrew](http://mxcl.github.io/homebrew/) or [MacPorts](https://www.macports.org/) in order to install library dependencies.
+You will also need to install [Homebrew](http://mxcl.github.io/homebrew/) AND [MacPorts](https://www.macports.org/) in order to install library dependencies.
 It's largely a religious decision which to choose, but, as of December 2012, MacPorts is a little easier because you can just install the dependencies immediately - no other work required.
 If you're unsure, read